jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 - [Scenario 3 with Error](/loadtesting/k6/scen3concurrent.js): XSD Validation **Request** plugin, 2 sub-scenarios are concurently executed:
   - A sub-scenario without error (http 200)
   - A sub-scenario with error (http 500) due to an invalid SOAP body request

-Notes:
-- Performmance and Endurance Testing: for `calculator` scenario 5  the  Kong node consumes 8 GB of memory at peak so it may be necessary to allocate a little bit more memory (~8.5 GB)
-- Endurance Testing: needs to set `replicas=5` for `calculator` for a better stability and endurance

 <a id="performance_testing_results"></a>